apache/mynewt-site/docs/os/modules/console/console.md

 <br>
 ##### Mynewt 1.1 Console API

-Mynewt 1.1 Console API adds the `console_set_queues(struct os_eventq *avail_queue, struct os_eventq *lines_queue)` function.
+Mynewt 1.1 console API adds the `console_set_queues(struct os_eventq *avail_queue, struct os_eventq *lines_queue)` function.
 An application or the package, such as the shell, calls this function to specify two event queues that the console uses to manage input data buffering and to send notification when a full line of data is received.
 The two event queues are used as follows:

 * **avail_queue**: Each event in this queue indicates that a buffer is available for the console to use for buffering input data.